Webb Simpson betting profile: Sony Open in Hawaii - PGA TOUR

 Simpson's advanced stats and rankings

-- Simpson has posted a Strokes Gained: Off-the-Tee average of 0.228 in his past five tournaments, showing solid driving performance.
+- Simpson has posted an average of 0.228 Strokes Gained: Off-the-Tee in his past five tournaments.

-- His Strokes Gained: Approach the Green average of 0.029 in his past five starts indicates consistent iron play.
+- In terms of Strokes Gained: Approach the Green, Simpson has averaged 0.029 in his past five tournaments.

-- Around the greens, Simpson has delivered a strong 0.218 Strokes Gained: Around-the-Green mark in his past five tournaments.
+- Around the green, Simpson has delivered a 0.218 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- Simpson's putting has been a challenge recently, with a -0.157 Strokes Gained: Putting average in his past five starts.

-- Overall, Simpson has maintained a positive 0.319 Strokes Gained: Total average in his past five tournaments.
+- On the greens, Simpson has averaged -0.157 Strokes Gained: Putting in his past five tournaments.

 All stats in this article are accurate for Simpson as of the start of the Sony Open in Hawaii.